William Durden: Career

 Durden was the executive director of the Johns Hopkins University Center for Talented Youth for 16 years and a member of the university's German Department.
 For 11 of his years at Hopkins, he was a senior education consultant for the U.S. Department of State and chair of its Advisory Committee on Exceptional Children and Youth.
 Durden has also served as president of the Sylvan Academy of Sylvan Learning Systems, Inc. and as vice-president for academic affairs of the Caliber Learning Network, a joint distance-learning venture of Sylvan and MCI.

 Dickinson College president

-He assumed the presidency of Dickinson College on July 1, 1999 and was inaugurated on 30 October 1999.
+He assumed the presidency of Dickinson College on July 1, 1999, and was inaugurated on October 30, 1999.

 During his presidency Durden led several sweeping changes at Dickinson to re-establish a leading role in Liberal Arts education.
 Durden oversaw the combination of former Library and Information Technology departments into Library and Information Services while also updating the college's antiquated student record systems.
 Academics were improved and the focus on international education strengthened.
-Durden was also a strong propont of the role of Liberal Arts education in business training.
+Durden was also a strong proponent of the role of Liberal Arts education in business training.
 Dickinson grew to renown for sustainable and green education initiatives during Durden's presidency.

 In 2008, President Durden was a signatory to the Amethyst Initiative, an organization urging a public debate about reconsidering the legal drinking age of 21.

-Durden left office with the inauguration of Nancy Roseman on 28 September 2013.
+Durden left office with the inauguration of Nancy Roseman on September 28, 2013.